Why Are Buildings In The Cyclades Painted Blue And White?

 Greek white-washed church

-And what about the windows?
+And what about the windows and domes?
 Why are they blue?

-In fact, the Cycladic house shutters aren’t always blue, although it tends to be one of the most common colours.
-If you go around the Cycladic islands, you will see shutters and other wooden surfaces painted in many different colours.
+In fact, the Cycladic house shutters aren’t always blue, although it tends to be one of the most common colors.
+If you go around the Cycladic islands, you will see shutters and other wooden surfaces painted in many different colors.

-Traditionally, the fishermen would paint their homes’ shutters in whatever colour was left over after they had finished repainting their boat.
+Traditionally, the fishermen would paint their homes’ shutters in whatever color was left over after they had finished repainting their boat.

 Mykonos island Greece blue and white